-In its project kickoff meeting, the stakeholders' committee for the WAMPO Regional Transit Implementation Plan conducted an exercise to identify strengths, opportunities, threats, and weaknesses (SWOT) in the way that transit service is currently provided.
-Among other outcomes, the SWOT exercise identified perceived travel needs for residents of the region:
+In its project kickoff meeting, the stakeholders' committee for the WAMPO Regional Transit Plan conducted a SWOT exercise.
+Among other outcomes, this exercise identified perceived travel needs for residents of the region:

 - Some of the largest employers are outside Wichita city limits.
 Traveling to them by transit is challenging, e.g. for employees traveling from Derby to work at the Valley Center Amazon facility. - A single contact point between jurisdictions is needed. - The majority of Bel Aire's population does not use transit, making it difficult to design a route to serve those who do. - In Clearwater, 75 percent of the working-age population leaves town every day to work elsewhere.
 They cannot afford to live where they work.
 For seniors, access to medical hubs would be helpful. - Mulvane residents also would benefit from service geared to commuters, although it is not known what type of work schedule is typical, and, thus, what type of service would best meet this need.